louisgv/IGME119-2DPlatformer/README.md

   2. In the Inspector, scroll down to the Component titled *Simple Platform Controller*, and check the checkbox next to the words *Camera Follow*
   3. The Camera will now follow the player.
 If you want to disable this feature, simply uncheck the same checkbox.
   4. *NOTE: This feature is currently in development. there are known issues with the parallax layers relating to this mode that are currently being worked on.

+## Infinite Ground
+  Want to spawn an infinite ground at the bottom of the screen?
+You can do that!
+  1. Open the *Platformer_Float* scene in the *Scenes* folder.
+  2. In the Hierarchy, click on the object named *DynamicGroundSpawnManager*
+  3. In the inspector, scroll down to the Script Component titled *Spawn Manager*, and check the checkbox next to *Should Spawn Platforms*
+  4. The ground will now dynamically spawn automatically.
+Want to turn this back off?
+Just uncheck the same checkbox!